Prometheus-X-association/data-value-chain-tracker/README.md

 - call **POST http://localhost:3005/api/run-script**, this is the official endpoint which PDC will execute each time there is a data-exchange
 - payload is handled by PDC based on the data found in the contract and must conform to the following format

+Additional notes:

+Wallet assignment is no longer based on participant order in the payload.

+Wallets are now resolved through:
+- `DVCT_ORGANIZATION_WALLETS_FILE`
+- `DVCT_ORGANIZATION_WALLETS_JSON`

+This allows stable participant-to-wallet mapping even when the number of participants changes.

+For public repositories and demo environments, real wallet/private-key mappings should not be committed.

+Use:
+- `config/organization-wallets.dev.example.json`

+Do not commit:
+- `config/organization-wallets.dev.json`

 ```json
 {
 	"dvctId": "123",